danielammartins/cash_in_app/README.md

 If there are problems with compatibility or dependencies when starting the server, run ``composer update``.

-The local database is, by default, not included with the other files.
-To set it up for testing, create a `database.sqlite` file in `/database/` and run the migrations with `php artisan migrate`.
 <p class="callout warning">If the .env file database info was changed, you will need to update the new .env with the correct database information! </p>